spyder-ide/qtawesome/README.md

 The Font Awesome, Elusive Icons and Material Design Icons fonts are licensed under the SIL Open Font License.

+The Phosphor is licensed under the MIT License.

+The Remix Icon is licensed under the Apache License Version 2.0.

 ## Sponsors